-Information provided by our Careers & Employability Service:Janet, our Careers Adviser for BEd (Hons) Primary (all specialisms), says:
+Information provided by our Careers Service:Janet, our Careers Adviser for BEd (Hons) Primary (all specialisms), says:

 “As a general rule there are more jobs available for Newly Qualified Teachers (NQT’s) in towns and cities than in rural areas.
 This is a very competitive field so it helps to be flexible in terms of location when looking for a teaching post, especially for your first job.

-Visit the Plymouth University Employability service website for more information on any of these areas, or call in to see the Careers & Employability Team in Gateway in the Roland Levinsky Building.
+Visit the University of Plymouth Careers Service website for more information on any of these areas, or call in to see the Careers Service Team in the Roland Levinsky Building.

 Skills you can develop during this course include: